kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Fix KEY
 * TODO Fix IS

+* TODO EXEC causes crash

+* TODO BUG Any push following the use of BREAD results in a malloc error
 * TODO add more editing features
 * TODO fix editor bugs
 * TODO fix editor issues
+* TODO typing a long few lines and then back space, then insert ends up creating spurious characters
 * TODO Fix prev line recall and insertion.
 Corruption appears on the end of line
 * TODO Editor issue insert mid string causes loss of zero term giving random data
 * TODO Backspace mid string does not clean up shifted text